Frank Lampard: Youth and early career

 Lampard was capped by England at youth level before making his under-21 debut on 13 November 1997 in a match against Greece.
 He played for the under-21 side from November 1997 to June 2000, and scored nine goals in 19 appearances, a mark bettered only by Alan Shearer and Francis Jeffers.
-He was capped once by England B, playing in a 2–1 home defeat to Chile on 10 February 1998.
+He was capped once by England B, playing in a 2–1 home defeat against Chile on 10 February 1998.

-Lampard earned his first cap for England on 10 October 1999 in a 2–1 friendly win over Belgium, and scored his first goal on 20 August 2003 in a 3–1 win over Croatia.
+On 10 October 1999, Lampard debuted for the England senior squad in a 2–1 friendly win over Belgium.
+He scored his first goal on 20 August 2003 in a 3–1 win over Croatia.
 He was part of the team at the FA Summer Tournament (Manchester) 2004, which England won.

 He was overlooked for Euro 2000 and the 2002 World Cup, and had to wait until Euro 2004 to take part in his first international competition.
 England reached the quarter-finals with Lampard scoring three goals in four matches.
-He scored against France and Croatia in the group stages, and in the quarter-final he equalised for England in the 112th minute against Portugal, bringing the scoreline to 2–2 but England lost on penalties.
+He scored against France and Croatia in the group stages.
+In the quarter-final, he equalised for England in the 112th minute against Portugal, bringing the scoreline to 2–2 but England lost on penalties.
 He was named in the team of the tournament by UEFA.